-Aug 05, 2020 Joe Kleiman #82 - Solving Problems with Innovation, 2020, Attractions, Business, Events, Features, Headlines, Museums, People, Technology & Media, Theme Parks Comments Off on Three industry leaders talk about the TEA Thea Awards: Nancy Seruto, Susan Bonds, and Wendy Heimann-Nunes
+Aug 05, 2020 Joe Kleiman #82 - Solving Problems with Innovation, 2020, Attractions, Business, Events, Features, Homepage Slider, Museums, People, Technology & Media, Theme Parks Comments Off on Three industry leaders talk about the TEA Thea Awards: Nancy Seruto, Susan Bonds, and Wendy Heimann-Nunes

 The three women interviewed here in connection with the 26th annual TEA Thea Awards are all entrepreneurs and innovators.
 All have owned their own businesses and worked for major theme park operators, and all have worked to help foster a more diverse, dynamic, and successful industry.

 ABOVE (L to R): Wendy Heimann-Nunes, Susan Bonds, Nancy Seruto

 A systems engineer by training, Susan began her career in aerospace at Lockheed’s Advanced Development Projects, then joined Walt Disney Imagineering, where her projects included “Indiana Jones Adventure” at Disneyland and “Mission: SPACE” at Epcot.
 She went on to produce the MMORPG “Uru: Ages Beyond Myst” before co-founding 42 Entertainment in 2004.
 Susan Bonds chaired the 26th annual TEA Thea Awards Committee.

 CR: Your 42 Entertainment bio refers to the term “true convergence.”
 What is true convergence?

 SB: “True convergence” is the alignment of social, technology, gaming, and storytelling, giving audiences an authentic and validated role in the experience.
 At WDI we constantly talked about the envelope and how to fully immerse guests.
 Today, designers have tools to capitalize on immersion: to build shared experiences and engage characters to affect agency and outcome.